youngnick/cilium/Documentation/internals/cilium_operator.rst

 When Cilium's Mutual Authentication Support is enabled, the Cilium Operator is responsible for ensuring that each Cilium Identity has an associated identity in the certificate management system (Currently only SPIRE is supported).
 It will create and delete SPIRE identity registrations as required.
+The Cilium Operator does not, however have any access at all to the key material in the identities.
+That information is only shared with the Cilium Agent via SPIRE channels.